 A family that does not meet eligibility requirements will be notified in writing of the reason for denial and given an opportunity to request an informal review; or an informal hearing if they were denied due to non-citizen status.
-See "Informal Reviews and Hearings" chapter for additional information about hearings and reviews.
+See "Informal Reviews and Hearings" chapter for additional information about reviews and hearings.